Western Painted Turtle

 Nest predation, particularly by raccoons, foxes and skunks, increases where human activities inadvertently encourage high populations of such predators.
 As is the case with many turtle species, nesting females are highly vulnerable to road mortality, because they use the soft shoulders of roads as nest sites.

-The Committee on the Status of Species at Risk in Ontario has listed the status of Ontario’s western painted turtle population as not at risk, and it is currently has No Schedule and No Status under the federal Species at Risk Act.
-The species has been designated as a Specially Protected Reptile under the Ontario Fish and Wildlife Conservation Act, which offers protection to individuals but not their habitat.
-The International Union for Conservation of Nature has not assessed the global status of the western painted turtle.
-The species’ status was confirmed in February 2012.
+The Committee on the Status of Species at Risk in Ontario (2017) and the Committee on the Status of Endangered Wildlife in Canada (2016) has assessed the status of Ontario’s western painted turtle population as Not at Risk, and it is currently has No Schedule and No Status under the provincial Endangered Species Act or the federal Species at Risk Act.
+The species has been designated as a Specially Protected Reptile under the Ontario Fish and Wildlife Conservation Act, which offers some protection to individuals and their habitat.
+The International Union for Conservation of Nature has not assessed the global status of the western painted turtle, but lists the painted turtle (of which the western painted turtle is a subspecies) as Least Concern.
+The painted turtle’s status was last confirmed in August 2010.

 Learn more about reptile and amphibian conservation and what you can do to help these species on our Reptile and Amphibian Stewardship page.